camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/05-install-camunda-bpm.html.md

 First the <code>camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear</code> RAR file must be installed:

-1. Open the WebLogic Server Administration Console.
+1. Open the Oracle WebLogic Server Administration Console.
 2. Navigate to the **"Domain structure / YOUR_DOMAIN / Deployments"** page.
 3. Select the **"Install"** button.
-4. Using the File Browser, select the <code>camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear</code> from the modules folder of the camunda BPM platform for Oracle Weblogic Application Server distribution and continue to the **"Next"** page.
+4. Using the File Browser, select the <code>camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear</code> from the modules folder of the camunda BPM platform for Oracle WebLogic Application Server distribution and continue to the **"Next"** page.
 5. Select **"Install this deployment as an application"** and continue to the **"Next"** page.
 6. Fill in <code>camunda-bpm-platform</code> as name for the enterprise application deployment.
 This setting is **mandatory** and **MUST NOT** be changed.